Layla Martin, M.Sc.

 - The Influence of the Flight Schedule at Munich Airport on Carsharing Demand

-- Analyzing the Influence of Traffic Congestion on Taxi and Carsharing Demand
+- Analyzing the Influence of Traffic Congestion on Taxi and Carsharing Demand (joint supervision with the Chair of Automotive Technology)

 - Interdisciplinary Projects